JetBrains/intellij-sdk-docs/topics/tutorials/postfix_completion/advanced_postfix_templates.md

 It allows defining a template text with dynamic expressions, replaced with actual values depending on the context.
 If the implemented postfix template's expanding behavior can be achieved with the live template syntax, it is much easier to extend the
 [`StringBasedPostfixTemplate`](%gh-ic%/platform/lang-impl/src/com/intellij/codeInsight/template/postfix/templates/StringBasedPostfixTemplate.java)
-than implementing the expansion behavior programmatically.
+rather than implementing the expansion behavior programmatically.

 **Example:** [`StreamPostfixTemplate`](%gh-ic%/java/java-impl/src/com/intellij/codeInsight/template/postfix/templates/StreamPostfixTemplate.java) wraps array expression within the `Arrays.stream()` method.